Goblanch/unity-inventory-system/README.md

 # GB Inventory System

+> ⚠️ **Notice:**
+> This project is currently under active development.
+> A public beta release is planned before the end of the year.
+> As the system is not yet finished, cloning the repository at this stage
+> may lead to **unexpected errors or unstable behavior**.

 A **modular, decoupled, and scalable inventory framework** for Unity.
 Designed to be reused across multiple games with minimal coupling and high configurability through **ScriptableObject databases** and **policy-driven architecture**.